 Sometimes referred to as the “WhatsApp of Healthcare,” Direct Health has developed a disruptive mHealth technology that allows doctors to care for patients easily and securely right from their mobile phones.

 Influential investors include Natie Kirsh of Jetro; Ken Griffin of Citadel; Barry Sternlicht of Starwood Capital; Howard Jenkins of Publix; Amit Bhatia of Swordfish; Brett Moody of Moody National; Antonio Gracias of Tesla; and Austin heavyweight Tom Meredith, formerly of Dell.

-Medici, founded in 2016, is focused on building technology that streamlines the patient care experience and is effortless for doctors to use.
+Direct Health, founded in 2016, is focused on building technology that streamlines the patient care experience and is effortless for doctors to use.
 The mobile app allows doctors to address healthcare needs that can be better handled virtually as an alternative to time-consuming and costly in-office appointments.

 “We are blessed and honored to have such great investors on our team,” said Phillips.
 “Our investors are world-shapers who are passionate about transforming healthcare globally.”

-Medici has been generating news as winner of the prestigious “A-List” award from the Austin Chamber of Commerce and SXSW in recognition of its innovation as an emerging technology.
+Direct Health has been generating news as winner of the prestigious “A-List” award from the Austin Chamber of Commerce and SXSW in recognition of its innovation as an emerging technology.
 Founder Clint Phillips, is also a finalist in Texas for the Ernst & Young Entrepreneur of the Year Award.

 Built-in Austin: Healthcare Communications Startup Raises $22M Series A

 Austin Business Journal: Direct Health adds $22 million to help people skip the doctor’s office

 MobiHealthNews: Medical communication tool Direct Health rakes in $22.4M

 Stay up-to-date on the latest Direct Health media coverage by visiting the newsroom.